-It is a popular saying that one of the most popular lies is I’ve read and accepted the terms and conditions.
-Terms and conditions, privacy policies, end user license agreements, they’re all long and monotonously boring length of text we’re subjected to each time we use a service for the first time, especially when its free.
+It is a popular saying that one of the most popular lies is, “I have read and accepted the terms and conditions”.
+Terms and conditions, privacy policies, end user license agreements are all long and monotonously boring length of text we’re subjected to each time we use a service for the first time, especially when its free.
 The problem is, we never read them, and this could be dangerous.

 I’ve heard one time that Apple reserved the right to use your iPhone’s camera to take a pic of your surroundings and obtain your location at any given time, this means that you can be having at it with your partner and as at that time, the Apple gods decided to take your iPhone camera for a spin and they take a cute pic of you canoodling with your paramour.
 Yucky; right?